On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: Introduction

-This paper focuses on the representation of \emph{pairwise} causal background knowledge and incorporating this knowledge into causal inference assuming no hidden variables or selection biases.
+This paper focuses on representing \emph{pairwise} causal background knowledge and incorporating this knowledge into causal inference assuming no hidden variables or selection biases.
 We consider three types of pairwise causal background knowledge, including direct, ancestral and non-ancestral causal knowledge.
-A piece of direct causal knowledge is defined as the presence of an directed edge, and a piece of ancestral (non-ancestral) causal knowledge is defined as the presence (absence) of a directed path in a causal DAG.
+A piece of direct causal knowledge is defined as the presence of a directed edge in a DAG.
+Direct causal knowledge is natural and has been studied extensively \citep{dor1992simple, meek1995causal,perkovic2017interpreting, 2019arXiv190702435H, Perkovic2020mpdag,Witte2020efficient,Guo2020minimal}.
+A piece of ancestral (non-ancestral) causal knowledge is defined as the presence (absence) of a directed path in a causal DAG.
+One can learn ancestral (non-ancestral) causal relations from observational data \citep{fang2021local}, or from interventional data since when a variable is intervened, its descendant variables could be changed while other variables usually keep unchanged \citep{he2008active}.
+Each non-ancestral relation essentially implies a causal topological order between two variables.
+Thus, a causal topological order among variables, which is a common type of causal background knowledge in literature \citep{park2017bayesian,wang2019directed}, can be translated to pairwise non-ancestral relations equivalently: each variable is not an ancestral variable of its preceding variables in the order.